pentagonxyz/movemate/README.md

 # Movemate

-Movemate is the [Solmate](https://github.com/transmissions11/solmate) of Move built for Aptos and Sui.
+Movemate is the [Solmate](https://github.com/transmissions11/solmate) of Move (i.e., smart contract building blocks) built for Aptos and Sui.
 Movemate aims to provide all the standard libraries and modules that Move developers will commonly be using.
 Movemate aims for maximum efficiency, composability, and ease of implementation.

 ## Modules